multigiorgiplex/PIC18F_XC8_FreeRTOS/README.md

 This is a very small window but cannot be ignored.
 So I decided this port is for the cooperative scheduler only.

+### Pre-emptive branch

+An extension of this porting aimed at adding preemptive support is present under the branch `preemption`.

+The code that contains the critical sections mentioned above is still there, the occurrences can be checked in the .lst file.

+By checking the state of the `INTCON0.GIEH` bit with the simulator, every time the critical code gets executed, the interrupts are inhibited, or it's an ISR itself.

+This suggests that the XC8 compiler could be aware of the state of the interrupts while dealing with the stack, and so put the critical code only when the interrupts are disabled.

+This is still a speculation and needs further analysis.

 ## Context switching time